 - Do not lift or pull your lip back to look at the sutures.
 This pulling or stretching can damage the wound, tear sutures and decrease the success of the graft.
 These sutures may or may not be resorbable.
 If you have been told that you have received external silk sutures they have to be removed by us.
 Sometimes your dentist may even place a barrier for the graft which may or may not be resorbable and may have to be removed.

 On the first day it is best to let the area settled and allows the blood clot to stabilize the graft material.
 Therefore, do not even rinse your mouth the first day.
 After the first day you may begin gentle rinsing with warm salt water, but avoid rinsing vigorously and avoid forced spitting.

 If you require more than just a regular cleaning your Dentist /Hygienist may prescribe a deep cleaning (Scaling and Root Planing).It is usually done in sections.
-One half of the mouth is cleaned in one session & you will have to come back for the other half.
-First the teeth & the gums are anaesthetized then the teeth are cleaned using a combination of ultrasonic & hand instruments.
+One-half of the mouth is cleaned in one session & you will have to come back for the other half.
+First, the teeth & the gums are anesthetized then the teeth are cleaned using a combination of ultrasonic & hand instruments.
 It is normal to experience cold & hot sensitivity after the appointment.
 Your teeth may even be sensitive to chewing.
 Your gums will be sore and may bleed.

 After the completion of treatment it is important to follow good home care which includes regular brushing, flossing, using a mouth rinse (prescription or over the counter).
-Your Dentist / Hygienist may put you on a 3 -4 month follow up care.
+Your Dentist / Hygienist may put you in a 3 -4 month follow-up care.
 Failure to comply with it will return your gum condition back to square one.
-Regular follow up care will create an environment for the gums and bone to heal and will prevent further destruction.
-Gum disease is a silent disease and the importance of follow up care cannot be overemphasized.
+Regular follow-up care will create an environment for the gums and bone to heal and will prevent further destruction.
+Gum disease is a silent disease and the importance of follow-up care cannot be overemphasized.